-A few years ago I saw the Off-Broadway musical, I Love You, You’re Perfect, Now Change.
-This simple but hilarious musical follows couples through stages of their relationship from dating, to marriage, to raising children and into the twilight years.
-The final scene highlights that an underlying feature of successful relationships is change.
-I recommend this funny yet thought-provoking play to any of my fellow supply chain practitioners to get a new perspective on relationships, both personal and professional.
+If you’ve seen the off-Broadway musical I Love You, You’re Perfect, Now Change, you’ll know that this simple but hilarious musical follows couples through stages of their relationship from dating, to marriage, to raising children and into the twilight years.
+The final scene highlights that an underlying feature of successful relationships is change, and this funny yet thought-provoking play provides a new perspective on relationships, both personal and professional.

 Customer-level forecasting represents a significant improvement opportunity for private label manufacturers, whose goals must include reducing forecast error by focusing relentlessly on customer-specific needs.
 This requires delivering highly accurate data to drive optimal decisions, but without spending precious supply planner time gathering and tabulating that data.
 Some private label manufacturers leverage point-of-sale (POS) data provided by a customer.
 This early access to the demand signal helps tune plans and, over time, build a better model to drive forecast accuracy.
 Collaborative demand planning supported by a powerful planning solution gives everyone weekly visibility to the demand signal and reveals when actual demand exceeds or drops below forecast on an ongoing basis.